 Kathmandu, the capital of Nepal, anchored in a valley enclosed by the Himalayan mountains, is a vibrant city with maze-like alleys, ancient architecture, and stunning temples.
 Many of the sights have been destroyed or damaged by an earthquake in 2015.
 However, this shouldn’t stop you from exploring the town, as many of them are under renovation.
 Therefore, here’s a complete list of the iconic places to visit in Kathmandu to pique your interest.

 Thamel is one of the most popular districts of Kathmandu and full of tourists and crowds.
 Tibetan prayer flags adorn the skyline, while rickshaws, shops, and restaurants dominate the streets.
 It surely is one of the best areas for shopping for clothes and souvenirs.
-And if you plan on hiking in Nepal, as there are dozens of shops selling or renting the equipment.
+And if you plan on hiking in Nepal, dozens of shops sell or rent the equipment.

 One thing to note about shopping in Thamel or elsewhere in Nepal is to bargain hard.
 So, master those skills beforehand and aim for roughly half the prices of what the seller offers.
 However, don’t insist too much if the difference is just pennies.

 Thamel is also one of the best areas for food and drinks.
 Here, you can find locals selling street food, fresh veggies, bars, and cafes offering local or international cuisine.
 Also, it’s the best areas to stay in Kathmandu as some of the sights are within a walking distance.